-You can also contact Special Educational Needs and Disabilities Information, Advice and Support Service on 0800 195 1635 or by emailing liaise@lincolnshire.gov.uk
+You can also contact Special Educational Needs and Disabilities Information, Advice and Support Service (01522 553351).

 Liaise is the Special Educational Needs and Disability (SEND) Information Advice and Support Service for Lincolnshire.
-It provides information and advice relating to SEN and disabilities to parents, children and young people (0-25) which is free, confidential and impartial.
+It provides information and advice relating to SEN and disabilities to parents, children and young people (0 - 25) which is free, confidential and impartial.